Representation of the State of Baden-Württemberg to the European Union

 telefax: +32 / 2 / 74177-99

 b) Your contact regarding the protection of your personal data:

 our data protection officer

-The State Representation is a subdepartment of the Baden-Württemberg Ministry of Justice and European Affairs.
-At the Ministry of Justice and European Affairs, there is a person to whom you may address your concerns – if you wish so, confidentially:
+The State Representation is a subdepartment of the State Ministry Baden-Württemberg.
+At the State Ministry, there is a person to whom you may address your concerns – if you wish so, confidentially:

 Data Protection Officer / Behördlicher Datenschutzbeauftragter

 The Data Protection Officer deals with data protection issues within the State Ministry.
 Regarding other data protection issues where the State Ministry is not involved, you are welcome to contact the State Commissioner for Data Protection.
 This is your central contact in the State of Baden-Württemberg for data protection.